 We were incorporated in the state of Delaware in March 2011, as Synthetic Genomics Solution, Inc., a wholly owned subsidiary of Synthetic Genomics, Inc. (SGI).
 We changed our name to SGI-DNA, Inc. (SGI-DNA) in February 2013.
 On March 8, 2019, SGI sold SGI-DNA to GATTACA Mining, LLC (GATTACA) by entering into a stock purchase agreement to sell all of our outstanding common and preferred stock in exchange for a \$10 million non-recourse promissory note (the Purchase Note) and a warrant to purchase common stock equal to 6% of the shares of common stock issued and outstanding as of the time of exercise, which will automatically be exercised immediately prior to the consummation of an initial public offering.
 This warrant and participation right were later amended in August 2019 to provide a warrant on 1,081,745 shares of common stock, a participation right to receive property with a value equal to the net proceeds a person would receive as a holder of 1,081,745 shares of common stock in a change of control transaction, and additional warrants equal to 3% of the shares sold in future equity financings prior to an initial public offering or certain change of control transactions.
 In connection with our Series A-1 convertible preferred stock financing in December 2019, we issued SGI warrants in connection with the participation right described above to purchase Series A-1 convertible preferred stock.
 These warrants have an exercise price of \$3.61 per share.
 The common stock warrant has an aggregate exercise price of \$3.00.
 We were a co-borrower with GATTACA on the Purchase Note.
-See the section titled "Certain Relationships and Related Party Transactions" for more information regarding this transaction.
 Subsequently, we focused our efforts on launching new synthetic biology products and expanding our distribution and marketing efforts on our existing research using only products.
 We also changed our name to Codex DNA, Inc. in March 2020.

 We commercially launched our current synthetic biology solution in September 2019, which now includes the BioXp 3250 system, BioXp kits with associated cloud-based application scripts, and benchtop reagent kits.
-Since the introduction of our solution through June 30, 2021, we have launched eight BioXp kits, three benchtop reagent kits, and several other synthetic biology products, including 12 SARS-CoV-2 full-length genomes and RNA controls as well as our Vmax X2 cells.
+Since the introduction of our solution through March 31, 2022, we have launched eight BioXp kits, three benchtop reagent kits, and several other synthetic biology products, which currently includes 11 SARS-CoV-2 full-length genomes and RNA controls as well as our Vmax X2 cells.
+We have placed approximately 200 BioXp systems globally.
 We target customers in the fields of personalized medicine, biologics drug discovery, vaccine development, genome editing and cell and gene therapy.
-As of June 30, 2021, our customer base was composed of over 300 customers and included 15 of the 25 largest biopharmaceutical companies in the world ranked by 2020 revenue, excluding affiliates of those companies.
+As of March 31, 2022, our customer base was composed of over 450 customers and included 15 of the 25 largest biopharmaceutical companies in the world ranked by 2020 revenue, excluding affiliates of those companies.
 Our customer base also includes leading academic research institutions, government institutions, CROs and synthetic biology companies.